dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

   traits that allowed them to achieve their position in society)
-- a paradox of social circumstances: today people are pushed towards the left in response to poverty, but never in human history have we had more tools at their fingertips for self-empowerment
+- a paradox of social circumstances: today people are pushed towards the left in response to poverty, but never in human history have we had more tools at our fingertips for self-empowerment
   - when was the last time you bought an encyclopedia? seriously?
   - simultaneously, tech ventures model their business models around pushing content and monetizing our attention. but Americans need